ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 want your money old fellow you take it
 and have your hair cut saying which he
 scampered off The Judge thought ii so
-good a story that he told it on himsel
+good a story that he told it on himself
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:txdn:batch_txdn_echo_ver03:data:sn86064205:00206535581:1887031401:0039/pct:38.176727,74.504340,14.125700,14.650091/!600,600/0/default.jpg"/>
 </td>